-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

 C8A ADMISSION

-C8A Require

-Submitted Used
+C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT Χ
+C8A SAT or ACT X

 C8A ACT only X

 C8A SAT only X

-C8A SAT and SAT Subject Tests or
+C8A SAT and SAT Subject Tests or Х

-ACT X
+ACT

-C8A SAT Subject Tests only Χ
+C8A SAT Subject Tests only Х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2020, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended C8B ACT with or without writing accepted X İ
+applicants for Fall 202 nake use of the ACT in admission decisions for 1, please indicate which ONE of the following a ne admissions process): , , , 0

+C8B ACT with writing requi . ,

+C8B ACT with writing recor nmended

+C8B ACT with or without wi riting accepted X